What Net Operating Income Is

 Net Operating Income Frequently Asked Questions (FAQs)

 Below we have a few of the most frequently asked questions about NOI (net operating income) pertaining to real estate investing.
-If you have any questions that weren’t answered or if you would like to comment on the subject of net operating income, please visit our forum.

 Is My Mortgage Payment Part of NOI?